akashnigam010/learnings/reactjs/reactjs-notes.md

 Functional Components with React Hooks (useState) - State Management
 ---

+*Hooks are functions that let us “hook into” React state and lifecycle features from function components*

 - First we change our class based component to functional component
 - `state` and `setState` are not available in a functional component, therefore we use `useState` react hook to manage state of such compoent
 - `useState` return an array with exactly 2 elements